Five Dollar Wrench

 The Shady Lady

-I was already starting to look for a more suitable living arrangement when there was an incident that bothered me more than the others.
-And that's saying a lot.
+I was already starting to look for a more suitable living arrangement when there was an incident that bothered me more than the others, which is saying a lot.

-I woke, startled, when I heard what sounded like someone trying to bust the lock on my door.
+I jumped when I heard what sounded like someone trying to break the lock on my door.

-I grabbed a lamp and yanked the cord out of the wall.
+I grabbed a lamp and yanked the cord to unplug it from the wall.
 And I waited.
 The moment the door opened, I was going to slam the base of the lamp into the skull of whoever came in and wrap the cord around his neck.

-Then, a man who I presume was the would-be intruder, screamed, "No!
+Then, a man who I presume was the would-be intruder screamed, "No!
 NO!" followed by...
 I don't know... the sound of something like a log and a watermelon hitting concrete.
-And then, everything was quiet, which made sense based on everything else I'd heard.
+Then, everything got quiet, which made sense based on what I'd just heard.

 I did.

-Then something, which I assume had previously been a person, was dragged, shoveled, and squeegeed away.
+Then something which had previously been a person was dragged, shoveled, and squeegeed away.

-Then I heard a hose, which was odd since that was usually my job at the Boxtan.
+The sound of a hose came next, which was odd since that was part of my job at the Boxtan Inn.

 I was unconvinced.

-When I looked down, I got plenty of it.
+I needed proof, but when I looked down, I got plenty.

 I didn't see the floor.
 Instead, I saw fate, telling me it was time to find a new place to live.
 And a new job.
-And also new shoes, because a whole lot of goo, or should I say eww which had previously been part of a who, had seeped under the door.
+And also new shoes, because a whole lot of goo, or should I say eww, which had previously been part of a who, was seeping under the door.

-I found some tolerable boots at The Shady Lady Exchange, which was sort of like a thrift store for vintage clothes, sundries, and "For Display Only" weapons.
-The store's logo was a girl holding an umbrella, but the handle was a tire iron.
-Legal stuff was sold out front.
-The rest was in the back.
-Yeah, it was that kind of place, but for chicks, which I assume is why it didn't get raided.
+I found some frilly boots at The Shady Lady Exchange, which is sort of like a thrift store for vintage clothes, sundries, and "For Display Only" weapons.
+The store's logo is a girl holding an umbrella, but the handle is a crowbar.
+Legal stuff is sold out front.
+The rest is in the back.
+Yeah, it's that kind of place, but for chicks, which I assume is why it didn't get raided.

 They had a help wanted sign next to the cash register, so I applied for a job.
 The manager at the Boxtan gave me a glowing reference, most likely to get rid of me.
 I think the fact that I wasn't afraid of the place made him more afraid of me than the criminals.